BawdyAnarchist/quBSD/Future_Development.md

 		- This might require some thought about setting an "auto" option in the settings. because people making servers might not want an auto setting

+qb-autosnap
+	- Need to add changes /etc/crontab to qubsd-installer
+	- Need to add the zfs custom props to the datasets as created (qubsd-installer)
+		- be careful.
+Cloned datasets should not be autosnapped

+qb-backup (already created in $ubin)
+	- cron to run on both sides of source and dest, with ssh hostname, to automate backups

 Detect changes in nic and USB so that you can rewrite the file if necessary

 ### BEST PRACTICES / CLEANUP

+/usr/local/etc/jail.conf.d  really should just be /usr/local/etc/quBSD

 - net-firewall pf.conf might not be fully generalized for routerIP.
 	- basically, exec.created relies on setting the last number to "1".